jkrauska/graceElectrical/2015-2024-electrical-system.md

-# Grace's 2024 Electrical System
+# Grace's 2015-2024 Electrical System

-This document details the electrical system configuration used on Grace prior to the 2025 lithium battery upgrade.
+This document details the electrical system configuration used on Grace from 2015 to 2024, prior to the 2025 lithium battery upgrade.

 ## System Overview

-The 2024 electrical system utilized traditional AGM (Absorbed Glass Mat) batteries in a dual-battery configuration with basic charging and distribution components.
+The 2015-2024 electrical system utilized traditional AGM (Absorbed Glass Mat) batteries in a dual-battery configuration with basic charging and distribution components.

 ```mermaid
 %%{init: {